-What affects moving costs in Slough
+What affects cost planning for moves in Slough

-What affects moving costs in Slough
+What affects cost planning for moves in Slough

 Cost driverWhat changes the timeWhy it affects total cost